matthyk/rosmarin/README.md

 the research project [GeMARA](https://fiw.fhws.de/forschung/projekte/gemara/) of the App.lab of the University of Applied Sciences Wuerzburg-Schweinfurt, which focuses on the automatic generation of REST APIs.

+## Disclaimer

+Although Rosmarin provides a lot of help to develop REST APIs, you should still have a basic understanding of the topic.
+I recommend reading Roy Fielding's PhD thesis, in which he develops the REST architectural style.

 ## Getting started

-it is difficult to write a small and understandable example, because you need to understand some concepts of Rosmarin before you can get started.
+It is difficult to write a small and understandable example, because you need to understand some concepts of Rosmarin before you can get started.
 But I promise, it's worth it!

 Jump right into the documentation!